alexandergerber/courses-tsa/chapter5.md

 # Create an empty vector `forecast_sigma`

-# Write a for() loop to statically forecast the sigmas within the rolling window scheme
+# Write a for() loop forecast the sigmas using a rolling window approach